 This chilly Sunday morning is the first Sunday of a new year - a year full of possibilities.
-Whether you’re someone who begins each new year with a few goals in mind or purposefully enters the year with none whatsoever, that’s more than alright.
-In 2022 and the many great years to come, it’s the outlook we each don that matters.
+Whether you begin each new year with a few goals in mind or purposefully enter the year with none whatsoever, that’s more than alright.
+In 2022 and the many great years to come, the outlook we each don matters.

-For many, January marks a time to get back to the gym, eat healthier, and overall gain a sense of control - especially after the holiday season where indulgences are at seemingly every turn.
+For many, January marks a time to get back to the gym, eat healthier, and overall gain a sense of control - especially after the holiday season, where indulgences are at seemingly every turn.
 See, the beauty of this time each year is the ubiquitous recommitment to wellness and self-care.
-And yet, too often do we make an effort to change aspects of our lives we aren’t content with, with an attitude of “all or nothing.”
+And yet, too often, we make an effort to change aspects of our lives we aren’t content with, with an attitude of “all or nothing.”
 Take, for example, the spike in gym memberships that happen each January.
 Like clockwork, this surge happens, but it doesn’t have to.
-Treadmills, weight rooms, and Pilates classes alike are suddenly jam-packed only to revert to their usual numbers in a matter of weeks.
+Treadmills, weight rooms, and Pilates classes are suddenly jam-packed, only to revert to their usual numbers in weeks.

 Say you want to get stronger.
-Though often misconstrued, the difficulty of getting stronger, leaner, fill-in-the-blank your new year’s resolution isn’t killing yourself in the gym all of a sudden because the calendar reads January 1st.
+Though often misconstrued, the difficulty of getting stronger, leaner, fill-in-the-blank your new year’s resolution isn’t suddenly killing yourself in the gym because the calendar reads January 1st.
 Not at ALL!
 Instead, consistency is tricky but the key to making our resolutions a reality.
-For that reason, it’s as simple as giving ourselves the time and space to make our new practices habits while not getting discouraged when the going gets tough…because it will.
+For that reason, it’s as simple as giving ourselves the time and space to make our new practice habits while not getting discouraged when the going gets tough…because it will.

 Not to mention, if you’re reading this, to begin with, I don’t believe I’m making too many assumptions when I say that you likely love food and are interested in your health as well.
-Let’s not EVER forget that change doesn’t have to be excruciating - it will certainly be uncomfortable, but not torturous.
-That is, know that you don’t have to eat heads of lettuce and grit your teeth, telling yourself, “I LOVE this” while dying a bit inside.
-If you do, I can guarantee that the changes you’ve made aren’t going to stick because, well, I’m not down for a life of bland food, and I don’t think you are either.
+Let’s not forget that change doesn’t have to be excruciating - it will certainly be uncomfortable but not torturous.
+That is, know that you don’t have to eat heads of lettuce and grit your teeth, telling yourself, “I LOVE this,” while dying a bit inside.
+If you do, I can guarantee that the changes you’ve made don’t stick because I’m not down for a life of bland food, and I don’t think you are, either.

 Make small adjustments.
 Be patient with yourself.
 Above all else, recognize that YOU are worth this discomfort.
 But actually, most of all?
 Eat the peanut butter (or whatever your equivalent is ;)

-Just like food, life isn’t meant to be lived, not to be relished alone - so live life and eat good food with those you love this new year!
+Like food, life isn’t meant to be lived, not relished alone - so live life and eat good food with those you love this new year!

 This year’s going to be a good one; I know it!